-1.4 Structure of the guidance document
+1.4 Structure of guidance document

-Section 2 provides an overview of data access processes, including common steps and processes required to develop an information sharing agreement (ISA) and best practices in operational data management for evaluation.
+Section 2 provides an overview of data access processes, including common steps and processes required to develop an Information Sharing Agreement (ISA) and best practice in operational data management for evaluation.

-Section 3 maps the administrative datasets that are likely to be of use for YEF evaluations; these include PNC data, LPD, hospital episode data, MOJ Data First datasets and other relevant datasets.
+Section 3 maps the administrative datasets that are likely to be of use for YEF evaluation; these include Police National Computer (PNC), local police data, hospital episode data, MOJ Data First datasets and other relevant datasets.
 This section will provide a description of the dataset, which variables are important for evaluation and the key considerations when using these data.